boystrange/astro/seagull-nebula/index.md

 ![Foraxx palette](foraxx.png){:.aside}

-Having used a strong dual narrowband filter, for this target I chose to base my stretching on the Foraxx palette.
+Having used a strong dual narrowband filter, I decided to base my stretching on the Foraxx palette.
 I had written a **PixelMath** equation myself to convert an RGB image to the Foraxx palette, but that didn't seem to work well for some reason.
-Therefore I used Set Astro's **Perfect Palette Picker**, I made sure that linear input data was selected, and stretched my Hα+OIII image.
+Therefore I used Seti Astro's **Perfect Palette Picker**, I made sure that linear input data was selected, and stretched my Hα+OIII image.
 This script yields really good results, but unfortunately it is not possible to control in any way the amount of stretching that it performs.
 In this case, I found that it overstretched the image a bit too much, and the background turned out to be too bright.

 ![stretching](stretching.png){:.aside}

 I used **HistogramTransformation** to darken the image and get rid of the largely useless pixels below the median.
-I ended up to clip slighly more than 1000 pixels, which was not a big issue.
-Even after that, the background was still too bright, therefore I used **GHS** to further darken the image and at the same time add some contrast (mode: RGB, stretch factor: 0.860, symmetry
+I ended up clipping around 1000 pixels, which was not a big issue.
+Even after that, the background was still too bright, therefore I used **GHS** to further darken the image and at the same time add some contrast (mode: RGB, stretch factor: 0.860, symmetry point: 0.577825).
-point: 0.577825).

 The picture was looking good, but I was hoping to emphasize the bluish region under the wings of the seagull.
 Therefore I performed two more **GHS** stretches